 Typing on our unit with Low Profile Gateron Brown switches feels good, but the keys slightly wobble.
 Also, the key spacing is a bit cramped, and the ABS keycaps are slippery.
 That said, wrist fatigue shouldn't be as much of a concern because of the low profile.
 It's excellent for on-the-go use because it's well-built, small, and has a multi-device pairing feature to connect with up to three devices.
 We tested the original version, but Keychron has released an updated version with adjustable feet.
 Besides select tests, like ergonomics, our review should be valid for the newer version.
 If you're looking for a mobile keyboard, this is the best mobile Keychron keyboard for your needs.

 Logitech has a versatile lineup from entry-level mobile keyboards to high-end gaming options.
 While Keychron has a smaller lineup with office-oriented mechanical keyboards, Logitech mainly produces their office keyboards with non-mechanical switches, and those keyboards usually cost less.
-Logitech offers more customization through the Logitech Options or the G HUB programs, allowing you to set macros to certain keys, which you can't do with Keychron boards.
+Logitech offers more customization through the Logitech Options or the G HUB programs, allowing you to set macros to some keys, which you can't do with Keychron boards.

-Keychron makes a few different mechanical keyboards geared towards office use.
+Keychron makes a few different mechanical keyboards geared toward office use.
 Their models are available in different sizes, and they're highly customizable in terms of switch options, backlighting, connectivity, and even frames.
 Keychron even includes a switch to change between Windows and macOS support, and they usually include extra keycaps for macOS, so the keyboard fits nicely in your setup.
 Sadly, there's no dedicated software to reprogram the keys, and latency is likely too high for competitive gamers.
 However, those looking for mechanical keyboards for typing who don't want to game should be happy with a Keychron keyboard.